GRTLCollaboration/GRChombo/paper.md

 **A clear Statement of Need that illustrates the research purpose of the software.
 The software should have an obvious research application.
 The software should be a significant contribution to the available open source software that either enables some new research challenges to be addressed or makes addressing research challenges significantly better (e.g., faster, easier, simpler).
 The software should be feature-complete (no half-baked solutions) and designed for maintainable extension (not one-off modifications).
 Include a list of key references, including to other software addressing related needs.**

-While GRChombo is not the first open sourced NR code (e.g. the Einstein Toolkit (http://einsteintoolkit.org/), it incorporate several unique features as detailed above which has made it one of the premier code for numerical relativity, especially in the study of fundamental physics beyond standard black holes or neutron stars mergers.
-In particular, GRChombo's highly flexiible adaptive mesh refinement scheme allows for complicated ``many-boxes-in-many-boxes'' topology , enabling users to simulate non-trivial systems (such as ring configurations @Helfer:2018qgv) beyond the standard binary mergers.
+While GRChombo is not the first open sourced NR code (e.g., the Einstein Toolkit (http://einsteintoolkit.org/), it incorporates several unique features as detailed above which has made it one of the premier codes for numerical relativity, especially in the study of fundamental physics beyond standard black holes or neutron stars mergers.
+In particular, GRChombo's highly flexiible adaptive mesh refinement scheme allows for complicated ``many-boxes-in-many-boxes'' topology , enabling users to simulate non-trivial systems (such as ring configurations [@Figueras:2015hkb,@Helfer:2018qgv]) beyond the standard compact binary mergers.
 Nevertheless, we envisage that with its extreme scalability and AMR capabilities, it will play a leading role in the continuing efforts to simulate ``standard'' binary mergers to the required sensitivities required for the upcoming LISA space mission.
-Finally, GRChombo's object-oriented and template base code base allows for rapid modification for non-standard problems such as higher dimensional (Cite Pau papers) or modified gravity systems.
+Finally, GRChombo's object-oriented and template base code base allows for rapid modification for non-standard problems such as higher dimensional [@Figueras:2015hkb;@Figueras:2017zwa;@Bantilan:2019bvf;@Andrade:2020dgc] or modified gravity systems.